-Annette DeMaria discussed the request from an ARC member to increase funding to Friends of the Rouge (FOTR) to support macroinvertebrate monitoring.
-There was discussion by the Executive Committee on the pros and cons of the request.
+Annette DeMaria also discussed the request from an ARC member to increase funding to Friends of the Rouge (FOTR) to support macroinvertebrate monitoring.
+There was discussion at the Executive Committee meeting on the pros and cons of the request.
 There was concern by some communities that FOTR is asking them directly to fund the monitoring activities in their community and while also receiving funding from the ARC.
+On the flip side, it seemed more cost effective to fund the work through the ARC based on budgets provided by FOTR.
+Additionally, some Executive Committee members felt that the program provided a watershed-wide benefit, rather than an individual community benefit.

-There was concern that this may be "double payment" by the community if they do that and pay dues to the ARC.
-It was assumed that each individual community would make that decision on their own.
-Noel Mullett reported that he is willing to reduce his ARC budget by \$5,000 to allow the ARC to increase FOTR's monitoring budget for 2020 from \$5,000 to \$10,000.
-Noel Mullett stated that Wayne County would provide the same level of service and perform all tasks but would provide those activities as additional in-kind services (increasing their in-kind support from the budgeted \$7,500 to \$12,500).
+Wayne County was willing to decrease their budget by \$5,000 to allow the ARC to increase FOTR's monitoring budget for 2020 from \$5,000 to \$10,000.
+Wayne County would provide the same level of service and perform all tasks as planned but would provide those activities as additional in-kind services (increasing their in-kind support from the budgeted \$7,500 to \$12,500).